Blankscreen-exe/docker-practice/024. start a brand new wordpress project with other utilities/README.md

 - [x] Setup an ubuntu machine which will host wordpress
 - [x] Setup Wordpress
+- [x] Create a Volume for persistent storing wordpress files
 - [x] Setup a Mysql database for use with wordpress
 - [x] Setup PhPMyAdmin console and use it to manipulate the DB